Gerhard H. Olsen

 Science isn't about why, it's about why not! — Cave Johnson

-- 2019–2020: Associate Professor (teaching), Department of Materials Science and Engineering, NTNU (temporary position)
+- 2019–present: Associate Professor, Department of Materials Science and Engineering, NTNU

 - 2017–2019: Postdoctoral Associate, School of Applied and Engineering Physics, Cornell University